-Course Outcomes: By the end of the course, the student should be able to handle an OCTAVE programming task in the field of his choice.
-The student will also appreciate the nuances of OCTAVE, the ease of programming it offers, its compatibility with MATLAB and practice using this platform to solve a problem at hand.
+Course Outcomes: By the end of the course, the student would be able to handle an OCTAVE programming task in the field of his choice.
+The student will also appreciate the nuances of OCTAVE, the ease of programming it offers, its compatibility with MATLAB and its practices using this platform to solve a problem at hand.